 1st Generation: Sistens

-The first generation (sistens generation) of HWA hatches in the late spring.
-HWA’s eggs hatch into nymphs known as “crawlers”, HWA’s only mobile phase.
-Crawlers settle on the tree’s new growth, insert their straw-like mouthparts (stylet) directly into the hemlock twig near the base of a needle, and immediately go into their dormant period (aestivation).
+The first generation (sistens generation) of HWA hatches in the early summer.
+HWA eggs hatch into nymphs known as “crawlers”, HWA’s only mobile phase.
+Crawlers settle on the tree’s new growth, insert their straw-like mouthparts (stylets) directly into the hemlock twig near the base of a needle, and immediately go into their dormant period (aestivation) for the summer season.
 Once settled, HWA nymphs remain sessile as they complete their life cycles.

 In the fall, HWA break their aestivation and begin to feed and develop.
-During this time they put on their characteristic wool, which appears as white, cottony-waxy, woolly masses clumped on hemlock twigs near the base of needles.
+During this time they begin to secrete their characteristic wool, which appears as white, cottony-waxy, woolly masses clumped on hemlock twigs near the base of needles.

-HWA continues to grow and develop through the winter, completing four nymphal stages known as instars and ballooning from a length of ~0.2 mm to ~1 mm.
-HWA’s first generation reaches maturity at the end of winter, laying eggs that hatch into the second generation (progrediens generation) crawlers.
+HWA continues to grow and develop through the winter, completing four nymphal stages known as instars and growing from a length of ~0.2 mm to ~1 mm.
+HWA’s first generation reaches maturity at the end of winter, laying eggs in the early spring that hatch into the second generation (progrediens generation) crawlers.

 Second Generation: Progrediens

-The second generation crawlers hatch at the end of winter and beginning of spring.
-Once hatched, they settle on the hemlock twig, insert their mouthparts and immediately begin to feed, skipping the aestivation period.
-The second generation nymphs also go through 4 nymphal stages, reaching adulthood in the late spring and laying the eggs that will become the next year’s first generation of HWA.
+The second generation crawlers hatch at the beginning of spring.
+Once hatched, the crawlers settle on the hemlock twig, insert their mouthparts and immediately begin to feed, skipping the aestivation period.
+The second generation nymphs also go through 4 nymphal stages, reaching adulthood in the early summer and laying the eggs that will become the next year’s first generation of HWA.